MicrosoftDocs/azure-video-indexer/azure-video-indexer/avi-support-matrix.md

 If uploading a file from your device, the file size limit is 2 GB.

 If the video is uploaded from a URL, the file size limit is 30 GB.
-The URL must lead to an online media file (for example a OneDrive file) and not a webpage (like www.youtube.com).
+The URL must lead to an online media file with a media file extension (for example `myvideo.MP4`) and not a webpage such as `https://www.youtube.com`.

 The file duration limit is 4 hours.